 Helena, MT 59601

-The Montana Liquor Control Division administers the state’s Alcoholic Beverage Code, which governs the control, sale and distribution of alcoholic beverages.
-The division includes liquor distribution and liquor licensing.
+The Montana Alcoholic Beverage Control Division administers the state’s Alcoholic Beverage Code, which governs the control, sale and distribution of alcoholic beverages.
+The division includes the liquor distribution bureau and the alcoholic beverage licensing bureau.

 Wyoming Department of Revenue